PAIR-code/lit/website/src/demos.md

 layout: layouts/sub.liquid

 hero-image: /assets/images/LIT_Demos_Banner.png
-hero-title: "Take the Language Interpretability Tool for a spin!"
+hero-title: "Take LIT for a spin!"
 hero-copy: "Get a feel for LIT in a variety of hosted demos."

 color: "#49596c"